JackSzwergold/Writing/memories/Running Errands for Mr. Dubinsky.md

 ***

+I was maybe 8 or 9.
+I didn’t necessarily want or need a job—my $2 a week allowance worked well for my needs at the time—but my dad would get me to run errands and let me keep some of the change every now and then.

+***

 *Running Errands for Mr. Dubinsky (c) Copyright by Jack Szwergold; written on August 12, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*